-The Meter Shop provides the purchase, installation, testing, repair, and initiation and termination of water services, and installation and commissioning of Advanced Metering Infrastructure.
-The Meter

-Shop also directs the operations of the City's Cross Connection Control Program, a program designed to ensure that adequate protection exists between the City's distribution system and the consumer's water service to prevent backflow and any related potential contamination.
-As a water purveyor, the City is responsible to ensure that the quality of the water is maintained throughout the water distribution system.
+The Meter Shop provides the purchase, installation, testing, repair, initiation, and termination of water services, as well as installation and commissioning of Advanced Metering Infrastructure.
+The Meter Shop also directs the operations of the City's Cross Connection Control Program, a program designed to ensure adequate protection exists between the City's distribution system and the consumer's water service to prevent backflow and any related potential contamination.
+As a water purveyor, the City is responsible to ensure the quality of the water is maintained throughout the water distribution system.